SBHI San Diego Recommendations

 • Improve caregiver mental health screening in OB and Pediatric offices and linkages to appropriate care

-• Advocate for increased funding to expand Infant and Early Childhood Mental Health (IECMH) Consultation Services (to support children 0-8,) including consultations in maternity and TK programs
+• Advocate for increased funding to expand Infant and Early Childhood Mental Health (IECMH) Consultation Services (to support children 0-8,) including consultations in maternity and TK programs.

-• Standardize increased early identification and intervention of student behavioral health issues and family functioning, for example, regular review of absenteeism in schools
+• Standardize increased early identification and intervention of student behavioral health issues and family functioning, for example, regular review of absenteeism in schools.

 Ongoing Coordination and Advocacy